 Step #6: Paste the password from your version of CryptoMix in the next field in case you know it:

 And now all that is left is to run the decryptor and it will begin to do it’s magic.

 As a conclusion, it is vital to know that if you have decrypted your files successfully, you are in great luck, because there are many ransomware victims who still haven’t.
 This is why we at SensorsTechForum are committed to educating users how to avoid such infections before they even happen.
 To learn how to prevent ransomware viruses and other malware infections from infecting your computer via e-mail, please read the related article below:

 - Guide 1: How to Remove CryptoShield from Windows.

-- Guide 2: Get rid of CryptoShield from Mac OS X.
+- Guide 2: Get rid of CryptoShield on Mac OS X.

-- Guide 3: Remove CryptoShield from Google Chrome.
+- Guide 3: Remove CryptoShield in Google Chrome.

 - Guide 4: Erase CryptoShield from Mozilla Firefox.